 Note: The null model (H0) included HR and cortisol as explanatory variable, and the alternative model (H1) included SDPP in addition to the explanatory variables in the null model.
 Missing data of participants for whom LF/HF and HF were not available were excluded from both H0 and H1, and the analysis was performed adjusting the number of cases.
 Standardizing scores (subtracting the mean values of Baseline, Load, and Recovery for each participant from each value, which was then divided by the standard deviation) were performed for explanatory variables.
 SE = standard error; AIC = Akaike information criterion; BIC = Bayesian information criterion; log Lik. = log-likelihood ratio. ***p < 0.001, **p < 0.01, *p < 0.05.
-The sample sizes for each are: SDPP = 53, HR = 53, LF/HF = 53, HF = 53, Cortisol = 53.
+The sample sizes for each are: H0 model = 52, H1 model = 52.

-Table S20.
-Comparison of the multilevel analysis model with the STAI (State Anxiety) including HR, HRV and cortisol as the objective variables, with adjustment of the number of cases (n=53) excluding missing data for participants who did not have available LF/HF or HF, and the results of estimated coefficients